 Vacancies and Room Changes

 Gender inclusive housing will never be forced upon a student.
 If a vacancy occurs in a room on a mixed-gender floor, the room is not treated as a gender inclusive space.
 The remaining occupants may pull in a student to maintain the gender inclusivity of the room or the Department of Community Living will assign a student to the room.
 The sex of the students will be considered when a vacancy exists in a multiple occupancy space.
 Vacancies in suites and apartments will be treated as mixed gender if the occupants of the suite originally filled the space as a mixed gender space.
-If the suite or apartment is housed as a single-gender space, the gender of the space will be maintained and the unit will not be treated as a gender inclusive space.
+If a space is selected during room selection, and later vacated, please work with DCL to request the open space be gendered appropriately.
+The default will open to either gender.